MoroccoAI/2023-GenAI-Hackathon/SehhaTech/README.md

 Open the `DemoSehhatech.ipynb` notebook on Google Colab.
 Note that using another environment may lead to file path issues.

+**Note: Ensure that GPU acceleration is activated in Colab (not TPU) for optimal performance, as the VLM will not work**

 **Step 4: Upload Remaining Files**

 Upload all the remaining files from the `Source Code` folder to Colab's `/content/` folder.